Spanish member company begins mercury phase-out

 After completing discussions with the site owner and local authorities, Euro Chlor member company, Electroquimica Onubense, has announced plans to continue producing chlorine and caustic soda at its Huelva site in Spain by phasing out mercury-based production on the site and switching to membrane-based technology.

 The project involves the safe and environmentally responsible disposal of 77 tons of mercury, for which a contractor has already been assigned.
-Contaminated wastes will also be responsibly decontaminated and disposed of/ recycled accordingly.
 The project is expected to begin in May and it is hoped that the new plant will be fully operational by December 2017.

 Euro Chlor recently held a well-attended workshop with our members to share information on how to conduct mercury-membrane conversions in a safe and environmentally responsible way.